 Cuticle Care for Stronger Nails

-Healthy cuticles are key to strong nails.
+Hydrated cuticles support nail strength when brittleness comes from dryness or aging.
+But if splitting starts mid-plate (not at the base), the issue’s likely chemical damage—not cuticle health.
 Applying cuticle oil daily with vitamin E or almond oil keeps the nail bed hydrated.
 Massaging the oil improves blood flow, encouraging growth.
 Cutting cuticles risks infections and should be avoided.
 A 2025 dermatology review found hydrated cuticles reduce splitting by 20%, a vital step for vitamins for brittle nails.

 Application Tips for Best Results

 Using products correctly is crucial.
 Applying hardeners in thin, even layers prevents buildup.
 Removing polish gently with a cotton pad avoids scraping damage.
 Letting nails rest between treatments prevents overprocessing.
-A 2024 consumer report noted proper application doubles product effectiveness.
+A 2024 analysis in Byrdie indicated that proper application of nail hardeners can significantly enhance their effectiveness.
 This approach improves outcomes for how to fix brittle nails at home.

 Combining Products for Maximum Effect